Adeem Younis: Early life and education

-Younis was born in Wakefield, West Yorkshire on 17 October 1980.
+Younis was born to Pakistani parents in Wakefield, West Yorkshire on 17 October 1980.
 His father died when he was eight years old.
 He was raised by his mother and grandparents.
 He attended Outwood Grange School and went on to study at Wakefield College where he maintained a close relationship upon graduation.
 The college nominated him for an Association of Colleges Gold Award for his achievements as an outstanding alumnus of the school.

 In late 2018, Younis announced that the charity he founded, Penny Appeal, had bought the Thornes Park campus in which he had studied and were transforming it into a new international headquarters for the charity.

 He received his bachelor's in Graphic Designing from the University of Leeds.

 Younis funded his studies by founding his first business, GoWebPrint, at the age of 17 above the fast food shop where he worked part-time.
 He went on to help set up a restaurant in Wakefield, which was renowned for its chocolate curry, before focusing his efforts on his humanitarian work and business.